-This study demonstrates significant advancements in the automatic assessment of communication skills through non-conventional interview settings.
-By leveraging state-of-the-art machine learning and deep learning techniques, our system offers enhanced accuracy and reliability in evaluating video, audio, and essay-based responses.
+This study demonstrates significant advancements in the automatic assessment of communication skills through noninterview settings. conventional leveraging state-of-the-art machine learning and deep learning techniques, our system offers enhanced accuracy and reliability in evaluating video, audio, and essay-based responses.
 The use of XGBoost for essay analysis has notably improved prediction accuracy to 95-96%, surpassing existing technologies.
-The integration of sophisticated video and audio analysis further refines the assessment process, providing a more holistic view of candidate communication abilities.
+The integration sophisticated video and audio analysis further refines the assessment process, providing a more holistic view of candidate communication abilities.
 Future work will focus on expanding the dataset, improving model generalization, and exploring additional features to further enhance the accuracy and applicability of the system in diverse interview settings.